snowman07/cybersecurity/Fall 2025/CYBR3010 Cybersecurity Foundations/Assignments/1 Build Your Virtual Network Lab/README.md

       - "Network Adapter" should be set to "Custom: VMnet2".
 Also check "Connect at power on" under Device status.
          ![CML01 - Network Adapter](C:\GitHub\cybersecurity\Fall 2025\CYBR3010 Cybersecurity Foundations\Assignments\1 Build Your Virtual Network Lab\screenshots)
       - Click OK

+3. Power on the new VM
+   - For FortiManger VM environment:
+       - Click "Power on this virtual machine"
+       - Wait for couple minutes til it reach the "FortiManager login", leave it like that, just keep the image open.
+   - For CML VM environment:
+       - Click "Power on this virtual machine"
+       - You will see an IP address to access CML UI.
+Note that it is different for everybody depending on your setup `Access the CML UI from https://192.168.202.136/`
+       - Open a browser and paste the ip address.
+If the browser is not allowing it, click the "Advaced" and proceed.
+       - On the login page, "`admin`" is the username and "`P@ssw0rd25`" is the password.
+       -